montoux/montoux_athena/README.md

 perform simple queries to return AWS S3 URIs for results, or load them directly into a Pandas dataframe.

 It's very much work in progress.
+The rendered Sphinx documentation can be found here: https://git.montoux.com/pages/sandpit/montoux_athena/